-When it is time for our days to become shorter, we begin to push the light to the other side of the earth so the people, nature, and life have the opportunity to grow and prosper until once again they begin to push and share the light with us.
+When it is time for our days to become shorter, we begin to push the light to the other side of the earth.
+Giving the people, nature, and all life on the other side of our planet the opportunity to grow and prosper.
+Until once again they energetically push the sun back and share the light with us.

 It is the same light of love, inclusivity, and life that is shared between all of us.
 Connecting us all.

 In Feng Shui, light is believed to be the embodiment of positive energy.
 So as the days become increasingly longer the hope for what life will bring becomes clearer.

 And the positive energy surrounding us increases, propelling us to accomplish more, be more, and attain higher levels of purpose.

 How to Celebrate and Prepare

 Throughout the world, there are many people who celebrate and honor the winter solstice.

 In Europe, many people gather at Stonehenge where during the Solstice the sun lines up perfectly through the structures.

 Pagans celebrate this time by burning the Yule log and having feasts and ritual celebrations.

 The timing of the December solstice and many of the pagan traditions highly influence the celebration of Christmas for Christians.